FreshLend/LocalAiVtuber-Plugins/README_EN.md

 ## Fixes:
-- Edited LiveTextBox.py leading to the error of the Gradio interface
 - The Langsegment library was replaced with the working version with Github in fixes/requirements.txt, the previous one caused errors.

 ## Plugins: